 “One family brought in their Labrador that was so arthritic he couldn’t even get up to go to the bathroom,” Dr. Joyce says.
 “His overall health was OK, but he was just too big and too arthritic.
-The owners came in to euthanize, which was a really hard decision because it’s not like he had a life-threatening disease.
+The owners came in to euthanize, which was a tough decision because it’s not like he had a life-threatening disease.
 But there was no practical way to manage it at home.”

 Dog Arthritis Is Common

 “There are two problems we see in osteoarthritis,” explains Dr. Cook.
-“One is we don’t have a cure, and the other is that we still see progression of arthritis even after the best treatments.
+“One is we don’t have a cure, and the other is that we still see the progression of arthritis even after the best treatments.
 Both of those problems come from the fact that we diagnose it too late.”

-A Research Breakthrough
+A Research Breakthrough in Dog Arthritis

-The scientists noticed that quality and quantity of this fluid were altered in arthritic dogs.
+The scientists noticed that the quality and quantity of this fluid were altered in arthritic dogs.
 Examining the fluid even more closely, they identified seven proteins that appear to be linked to arthritis.
 The proteins increase and decrease in patterns that “are consistently different than [patterns] found in normal patients with no arthritis at all,” notes Dr. Cook.

 Dr. Cook and his team plan to follow healthy dogs over time to see if the pattern can correctly predict which dogs end up getting arthritis.
 If everything happens as theorized and according to schedule, he hopes that a screening test will be available for young dogs in three to four years.